skid9000/Crunchyroll-Downloader/.github/ISSUE_TEMPLATE/Bug_report.md

+---
+name: Bug report
+about: Create a report to help us improve

+---

 <!---
-Bug report
-Create a report to help us improve
 PLEASE FILL THIS TEMPLATE, OTHERWISE, IT'S GOING TO BE HARD TO DO SOMETHING.
 -->